 A. A child's brain grows more in its first five years of life than it ever will again.
 By age 5, 90% of the brain's development has been set for life.
 How it is set depends on the child's early experiences.
 Loving and supportive people and settings help the brain grow.
 Learn More

-A. The standards used to rate providers and programs are about getting the best for you and your child.
+A. The program quality indicators used to rate providers and programs are about getting the best for you and your child.
 Some key things the ratings will show you are the education level and experience of providers and staff, types of activities for children, how the program is organized to benefit the child, and how the provider and staff engage you as a parent.
 Learn More

 A. Cost is important, but there are many other factors to consider when choosing child care or preschool.
 High-quality programs and care will be clean, safe, and have toys, books and activities appropriate for the ages of children attending.
 Adults will play, talk and listen to the children in meaningful ways.
 Families will feel respected and connected to the care of their child.
 Learn More